 At the end of the second semester of the preparatory course, you will be required to complete an assessment.
 In exceptional cases, you may be permitted to complete the assessment at the end of the first semester.
 Once you have passed the assessment, you may apply to any German university (or college of higher education) to study any of the subjects assigned to your respective course.
 However, if you wish to study a subject with numerus clausus admission restrictions or other selection criteria, a place cannot be guaranteed even once you have passed the assessment.

 The Munich preparatory course is free of charge.
 Students will be required to pay for their own books and materials (approx. 50 euros per semester).
-The semester fee for university registration is currently 152.30 euros, and is payable as soon as you register at the University.
+The semester fee for university registration is payable as soon as you register at the University.
 Health insurance cover is mandatory (but we do not need a proof for registration).

 For more information, please see the website for the Munich preparatory course: Studienkolleg München.